Skip to content

 Returns:

-Codelist instance with the resolved codelist.
+Codelist instance with the updated resolution options.

 """